Home

 Preventive measures

-• Get a good night's sleep the night before driving.
+• Get enough sleep before driving.

 • Avoid alcohol the day before driving.

-• Take regular breaks.
-Be sure to stop and step outside the car.
+• Take regular breaks outside the car.

-• Limit individual periods of driving to no more than 1-1.5 hours.
+• Limit each period of driving to 1–1.5 hours.

-• Avoid eating heavy foods before driving.
+• Avoid heavy meals.

-If you are too tired to drive you must stop and get some sleep before driving again
+If you are too tired to drive you, must stop and get some sleep before driving again